Get the most out of your HomePod mini with these awesome accessories

 - Mini mount: Delidigi HomePod Mini Wall Mount

-- Blends-in: Pinson Owl Holder Stand, Owl Statue Smart Speaker Holder Stand

-- Thready to go: Nanoleaf Essentials A19 Light Bulb
+- Thready to go: Nanoleaf Essentials A19 Smart Thread Bluetooth & WiFi RGBCW 16M+ Color Changing Dimmable LED Light Bulb

-- Monitoring and more: Eve Energy
+- Monitoring and more: Eve Energy - Smart Plug and Power Meter, works with HomeKit

 The HomePod mini offers incredible sound for its size, but what if you could use it for movies or shows?
-You can with the Apple TV 4K.
-Through AirPlay 2, you can beam your content's sound wirelessly to one or more HomePod minis, and starting with iOS 15, you will be able to set it as your TV's default speaker for even more things like apps and games.
+You can with the Apple TV 4K, which we reviewed and loved.
+Through AirPlay 2, you can beam your content's sound wirelessly to one or more HomePod minis, and you can set it as your TV's default speaker for even more things like apps and games.

 Space-saver: STANSTAR Outlet Wall Mount for Homepod Mini

-Perfect for kitchens or bathrooms, the STANSTAR Outlet Wall Mount allows you to get your speaker up and off of the counters.
+Perfect for kitchens or bathrooms, the STANSTAR Outlet Wall Mount allows you to get your speaker up and off the counters.
 This easy-to-install mount hangs from the HomePod mini's power adapter plugged into a standard outlet — no tools required.
 In addition, built-in cable management gives the whole package a clean, mess-free look.

-Travel-friendly: YWL Hard Case for Apple HomePod Mini
+Travel-friendly: Hard Case for Apple HomePod Mini, Protective Hard Shell Travel Carrying Bag for Apple HomePod Mini

 The compact HomePod mini is already easy to haul around, but the speaker's mesh is susceptible to stains and damage if you are not careful.
 The YWL Hard Case gives you a place to store your HomePod mini and its power adapter while out and about, providing shock protection, water-proofing, and dust resistance with durable EVA construction.

+Mission's clever stand sports a rechargeable battery that allows the HomePod mini to work wire-free for up to nine hours.
+An internal cable management system keeps the power cable nice and tidy, and a secure grip holds your HomePod mini in place.
+Plus — thanks to the magic of AirPlay 2 — you can keep the tunes going even without a Wi-Fi connection.

-Stand-up: Spigen Silicone Fit Designed for HomePod Mini
+Stand-up: Spigen Silicone Fit Designed for HomePod Mini Stand HomePod Mini Speaker Holder

 While protecting your HomePod mini is critical, the furniture or surfaces that your speaker rests on is equally important.
 This silicone stand from Spigen provides a shock-absorbing layer that prevents vibrations, protecting surfaces like wood from rings and stains.
 The unique stand also allows you to position your HomePod mini so you can see if Siri is active from across the room.

-Mini power: Anker 30W PIQ 3.0 & GaN Wall Charger, PowerPort Atom III Slim USB-C Power Adapter
+Mini power: iPhone 12 Charger, Anker 30W PIQ 3.0 & GaN Wall Charger

 The only thing that isn't mini with the HomePod mini is its eye-sore of a USB-C power adapter.
-Anker's 30-watt PowerPower Atom III Slim gives your HomePod mini the juice it needs in a flat form factor allowing you to fit your speaker's plug into tight spaces like behind your couch.
+Anker's 30-watt PowerPower Atom III Slim gives your HomePod mini the juice it needs in a flat form, allowing you to fit your speaker's plug into tight spaces like behind your couch.

-Portable protection: UAYH Compatible with HomePod Mini Case, Silicone Protective Portable Case

-This silicone case from UAYH helps with portability and adds a splash of color to your HomePod mini.
-Available in black, blue, and red, the UAYH case provides shock protection and an anti-slip grip on the bottom, which also acts as a barrier between your HomePod mini and the surface it sits on.

 Bedside companion: i-Blason Cosmo Series Table Holder Stand